rhelmot/pydatatask/README.rst

 The way your data is stored
 ---------------------------

-:py:class:`Repository <pydatatask.repository.Repository>` classes are the core of pydatatask.
+`Repository` classes are the core of pydatatask.
 You can store your data in any way you desire and as long as you can write a repository class to describe it, it can be used to drive a pipeline.

 The notion of the "value" part of the key-value store abstraction is defined very, very loosely.
 The repository base class doesn't have an interface to get or store values, only to query for and delete keys.
 Instead, you have to know which repository subclass you're working with, and use its interfaces.
-For example, :py:class:`MetadataRepository <pydatatask.repository.MetadataRepository>` assumes that its values are structured objects and loads them fully into memory, and :py:class:`BlobRepository <pydatatask.repository.BlobRepository>` provides a streaming interface to a flat address space.
+For example, `MetadataRepository` assumes that its values are structured objects and loads them fully into memory, and :py:class:`BlobRepository <pydatatask.repository.BlobRepository>` provides a streaming interface to a flat address space.

 Current in-tree repositories: